Appeals of Property Assessment

 There is an appeal process to assist property owners in presenting their concerns about property valuation.

-Real estate appeals may be filed after January 1 until the adjournment of the Board of Equalization and Review (usually in May each year) or within 30 days of any value change notification with the Appraisal section in the Tax Assessor's Office.
+Real estate value appeals may be filed after January 1 and until the adjournment of the Board of Equalization and Review (usually in May each year) or within 30 days of any value change notification.
 You may obtain a real estate appeal form here or contact our office to obtain one.
 All appeals will be reviewed by Franklin County appraisal staff.